ametnes/nesis/docs/src/deployment.md

 # Deploying Nesis
-Nesis has been built around cloud native container deployment.
-You have multiple deployment options for Nesis however they all
+Nesis is built cloud native container from ground up.
+You have multiple deployment options for Nesis;

 ## Docker Compose
 For your quick local test, a <a href="https://github.com/ametnes/nesis/blob/main/compose.yml" target="_blank">docker compose</a> file is provided which you can